VPP: Efficient Conditional 3D Generation via Voxel-Point Progressive Representation: Implementation Details

 \subsection{Experimental Details}

 \textbf{Training Details}~ We use ShapeNetCore from ShapeNet~\citep{ShapeNet15} as the training dataset.
-ShapeNet is a clean set of 3D CAD object models with rich annotations, including ~51K unique 3D models from 55 common object categories.
-For the acquisition of multi-modal data, we follow ReCon~\citep{recon23} for multi-view rendering and utilize BLIP~\citep{blip} based on the rendered images to obtain textual data.
-In \cref{tab:details}, we show the training hyperparameters and model architecture information of each part of our \vpp.
+ShapeNet is a clean set of 3D CAD models with rich annotations, including ~51K unique 3D models from 55 common object categories.
+For the acquisition of multi-modal data, we follow ReCon~\citep{recon23} for multi-view rendering and utilize BLIP~\citep{blip} based on rendered images to obtain textual data. \cref{tab:details} shows the training hyperparameters and model architecture information of each part of \vpp.

 \textbf{Downstream Tasks Details}~ Following Point-E~\citep{pointe22}, we use pre-trained PointNet++ as a classifier in all ACC, FID, and IS evaluations to extract the features and calculate the accuracy of generated point clouds.
 In point cloud generation and editing, we employ 8 or 4 steps for a parallel generation.
 The generation task utilizes initial voxel codebooks composed entirely of \texttt{[MASK]} tokens.
 In editing, we extract VQGAN features from the original point cloud to initialize the voxel codebooks.
 As for the transfer classification task on ScanObjectNN~\citep{ScanObjectNN19} and ModelNet40~\citep{ModelNet15}, we fully follow the previous work~\citep{PointMAE, ACT23} configuration and trained 300 epochs with the AdamW optimizer, and used the voting strategy in testing.